nginx/agent/README.md

 Agent is written in Go and requires Go 1.19 or higher to be installed.
 You can [download Go from the official website](https://go.dev/dl/).

 ## Installing Agent from Package Files
 To install Agent on your system, go to [Releases](https://github.com/nginx/agent/releases) and download `nginx-agent.tar.gz`.
-Extract the file and locate the appropriate binary in the archive.
+Create a new subdirectory and extract the archive into it.
+Locate the appropriate binary in the archive.

 Depending on OS distribution and CPU architecture type, use your system's package manager to install the package.
 Some examples:

-Debian, Ubuntu, and other distributions using the `apt` package manager
+Debian, Ubuntu, and other distributions using the `apt` package manager.
+Note that a `./` is necessary before the package name in order to install `apt` packages from a local source.

 ```
 sudo apt install ./nginx-agent-<agent-version>.deb